Rachel Kiddell-Monroe

-Rachel Kiddell-Monroe LL.M is a Montreal-based academic, activist, and lawyer.
+Rachel Kiddell-Monroe is a Montreal-based academic, activist, and lawyer.
 She is the General Director of See Change Initiative and faculty at McGill University where she teaches about humanitarian aid.

 She has worked globally for Médecins Sans Frontières, including supporting refugees arriving in the Democratic Republic of the Congo fleeing the Rwanda genocide.

 Early life

 Kiddell-Monroe was born and raised in England.
-As a student she volunteered with Amnesty International.
+As a student she volunteered with Amnesty International in Indonesia.

 She studied law at McGill University.

 Career

 Kiddell-Monroe has worked for Médecins Sans Frontières in Canada, the Democratic Republic of the Congo, Djibouti, Somalia and Rwanda before being a regional advisor for Latin America.
 She was based in Goma during the 1994 Rwanda genocide where she worked to support the influx of refugees fleeing violence.

 She was the head of the Médecins Sans Frontières's Access to Essential Medicine campaign before being elected to the organization's international board of directors.

 She has previously been the President of Universities Allied for Essential Medicines and is a Professor of Practice at McGill University, where she lectures on international development and humanitarian action.

 In her 2017 TEDx Talk she called on people to reject fear and embrace solidarity.

 In 2018, Kiddell-Monroe launched See Change Initiative a not-for-profit to tackle tuberculosis in Nunavut.